 Static Memory Management

 Here, we'll see how memory is managed in Neut.
-We'll also see two important optimizations.
+We'll also see some important optimizations.

 Table of Contents